-The near-term is expected to center on software increasingly entering day-to-day activities and the rise of big data predictive analytics, and artificial intelligence.
+The near-term is expected to center on software increasingly entering day-to-day activities and the rise of big data predictive analytics and artificial intelligence.
 Phones and mobile computing devices are providing new platforms on which software publishers can compete.
-Additionally, the rapid move toward cloud computing opens an array of software possibilities as phones and tablets are no longer limited by low storage capacity.
+Additionally, the rapid move toward cloud computing opens various software possibilities as phones and tablets are no longer limited by low storage capacity.
 Finally, the demand for security software to protect data is expected to rise considerably as new technologies continue to enter everyday life more and more.

 The manufacturing industry is comprised of a variety of participants – everything from large, multinational corporations to local, family-owned businesses.
 Furthermore, these companies make everything from small specialty parts to household appliances and large construction equipment.
 As a result, the manufacturing industry is highly dependent on other industries’ health – especially construction and housing.

 Over the past several years, warehouse clubs and online retailers have taken market shares by providing one-stop shopping and lower prices.
 This competition has forced out underperformers; however, it has not reduced the overall number of small shops.
-This is because there is significant freedom of entry and exit due to the industry’s low capital and other entry requirements.
+This is because there are significant entry and exit freedom due to the industry’s low capital and other entry requirements.

 Going into the future, the biggest threat to brick and mortar stores will come from online retailers.
-To survive, smaller shops will have to get in the online game themselves and improve their efficiency and value proposition.
+Small shops will have to get in the online game themselves and improve their efficiency and value proposition to survive.
 As a consequence, surviving retailers are expected to realize higher profit margins and have a bright future.